vuestorefront/shopware-pwa/README.md

 - Code does not destroy build.
 - All unit tests pass.
 - Code meets our Coding standards.
-- User story is verified by QA.
+- QA verifies the user story.
-- User story is tested on the newest browsers and newest-1 versions.
+- The user story is tested on the newest browsers and newest-1 versions.
 - At least minimal documentation is created.

 ##### Bugs